-Sample logs and the retention policy.
+The existence of logs and a retention policy.

 4.2.2 Registration and Identity Proofing

 Identity proofing is the process by which an identity service provider associates a specific identity Subject with the correct record in the IdP operator's IdMS or creates a new record.
 If a new record is created it must be seeded with basic information for that Subject that will help re-establish the Subject's association with that record if required at some time in the future, e.g. the credential has expired or there is a gap in the Subject's association with the IdP operator.